behardja/websearch_automation/README.md

 ## Architecture

-This project implements Part 2 of the WMT License Solution Architecture.
+This project implements Part 2 of the License Solution Architecture.
 It receives extracted license data (from Document AI in Part 1) and verifies it against the TABC government website.

 ![Solution Architecture](imgs/flow.png)